 Since banks are established lenders, they are often able to offer very competitive loan rates.
 But be aware that generally banks have conservative loan policies and may cater to consumers with higher credit standings.
 However, you can still find banks that are willing to offer loans to consumers with bad credit.

-As your shopping for loans, you may want to contact local independent banks, as well as getting quotes from national banks.
+As you shop for loans, you may want to contact local independent banks, as well as get quotes from national banks.
 Local banks may offer better rates and more flexible lending terms.